manuelreina/angular-resource-typescript/README.md

 Angular Resource + Typescript using generics

 I wanted to use angular resource without coding a resource factory for every entity and I came up with this project.
 Using typescript and generics we can achieve it.
-Have a look to the resourceService.ts file you will see.
+Have a look to the resourceService.ts file and you will see.

 I have used angular-mocks and a dataService for the backend.
 In order to give a little bit of life to the page I used angular-material.